-The Executive MBA with a concentration in Computer Information Systems or a concentration in Cybersecurity provides working professionals with access to advanced training that combines expertise on cybersecurity with skills in finance, accounting, and other domains in the business arena.
-Because finance and IT skills are rarely offered in the same program, there is a skills gap for individuals who are skilled in both areas.
-The program is delivered in a “hybrid” format in which students complete the program in 6 semesters (each year has 3 semesters), with online work during the semester and a 3-day on-campus residency each semester.
+The Executive MBA provides working professionals with access to advanced training and skills in finance, accounting, leadership, and other domains in the business arena.
+The program is delivered in a hybrid format in which students complete the program in 6 semesters (each year has 3 semesters), with online work during the semester, and a 3-day campus residency each semester.

-The program follows a 6-semester structure, with mandatory 3-day residencies at the end of each semester.
+The program follows a 6-semester structure, with mandatory 3-day residencies during each term.
 Students must attend all residencies to continue enrollment in the program.

 In the period before and after the residencies, students will complete their course work online.
 Instructors will maintain regular ‘virtual’ office hours and will be available to assist students as required throughout the semester.